The prevalence of dust on the exoplanet HD 189733b from Hubble and Spitzer observations: Results

 In the case of vertical mixing, note that this parameter can be directly linked to the vertical momentum diffusion parameter $K_{zz}$, used for instance in \citet{spi09} and \citet{you10} to parameterise vertical mixing in hot Jupiters:

-Values of $K_{\rm zz}$ are found to be $10^3 - 10^5$ cm$^2\,$s$^{-1}$ in brown dwarf models \citep{fre10}. \citet{spi09} find that values up to $10^{11}$ cm$^2\,$s$^{-1}$ are required to keep TiO aloft in hot Jupiters and produce a stratospheric inversion.
+Values of $K_{\rm zz}$ are found to be $10^3 - 10^5$ cm$^2\,$s$^{-1}$ in brown dwarf models \citep{fre10}. \citet{spi09} find that values up to $10^{11}$ cm$^2\,$s$^{-1}$ are required to keep TiO aloft in hot Jupiters and produce a stratospheric inversion (note that in this context, $K_{\rm zz}$ is used simply to parametrize the amount of vertical mixing, regardless of the actual process responsible for the transport).

 A value of $K_{\rm zz}=10^{11}$ corresponds to a replenishment timescale of 1 hour for HD 189733b, a value of $K_{\rm zz}=10^3$ to $10^4$ years.
 Note that there is no physical reason for $K_{\rm zz}$ to be constant as a function of height in the atmosphere.
 On the contrary, large changes are to be expected.
 Convective mixing for instance tends to produce $K_{\rm zz} \propto \rho^{-1/3}$.